Did you know:

 The Johns Hopkins Arthritis Center

-We invite you to learn more about the exciting work underway on our campus in Baltimore, Md.
-The Johns Hopkins Arthritis Center was founded in 1998 and in its first decade has established a local and global presence, a growing clinical and scientific research program and a vibrant patient community.
+We invite you to learn more about the exciting work underway on our campus in Baltimore, MD.
+The Johns Hopkins Arthritis Center was founded in 1998 and continues to expand its integrated clinical and scientific research programs.
 It’s here that

 - Physicians Turn for Cutting-Edge Expertise